awallace142857/gaia_astro_fit/README.md

 Program to constrain orbital parameters of potential companions using Gaia astrometry and other methods.
 Requires pystan version 3.9.0.

+main.py contains code to run analysis on single source stan_codes contains models for specific cases depending on input

 Main function: find_companion
 Takes source_id as input (string of numbers) and from this, finds the observed position, parallax, proper motion, ruwe etc.
 Optional inputs: